dart-lang/site-www/src/_guides/language/language-tour.md

 To allow an instance of your Dart class to be called like a function, implement the `call()` method.

-The `call()` method is a special method that allows any class that defines it to emulate a function, while supporting the same functionality as normal [functions](#functions) such as parameters and return types.
+The `call()` method allows any class that defines it to emulate a function.
+This method supports the same functionality as normal [functions](#functions) such as parameters and return types.

 In the following example, the `WannabeFunction` class defines a `call()` function